Lordstown Motors IPO: New EV Company Going Public via SPAC

 The merger values Lordstown at $1.6 billion at a $10-per-share PIPE price.
 The company has commitments from institutional investors such as Fidelity Management and Wellington Management as well as auto company GM.
 GM plans to invest $75 million in the new company.
 The first $25 million will be paid in cash.
 The additional $50 million with be paid through plant assets, permits and covering plant operating costs.

-If you’re looking for the latest investment opportunities, Investment U is the place to be.
-Sign up for our free e-letter below!
+If you’re looking for the latest investment opportunities, check out our Profit Trends e-letter.
+You can sign up for it below!
 It’s full of useful tips and research from our investors.
 Whether you’re a beginner or an experienced investor, there’s something for everyone.

 Lordstown Motors stock will be one of many opportunities for investors in the EV industry.
 With strong investors committed and a growing market, the Lordstown Motors IPO could be successful.